love8587/prisma2-docs/introspection.md

 # Introspection

-Prisma lets you introspect your database to derive a Prisma schema from the current database schema.
+Prisma lets you introspect your database to derive a data model definition from the current database schema.
 Introspection is available via two CLI commands:

 - `prisma init`: Interactive wizard helping to connect to a database and introspect it.
 Typically used when starting to use Prisma with an existing database.
 - `prisma introspect`: Assumes Prisma is already connected to your database and (re)introspects it for you.
-Typically used in [Photon-only](./photon/use-only-photon.md) projects where migrations are performed not via Lift, so the Prisma schema needs to be updated manually after each database schema change.
+Typically used in [Photon-only](./photon/use-only-photon.md) projects where migrations are performed not via Lift, so the data model needs to be updated manually after each database schema change.

 ## Conventions

-As database schemas are likely to look very different per project, Prisma employs a number of conventions for translating a database schema into a Prisma schema.
+As database schemas are likely to look very different per project, Prisma employs a number of conventions for translating a database schema into a data model definition.

 ### Models